Oogy/microcloud/README.md

 - [ ] Split build and release of mkosi artifacts into separate workflows or at least separate jobs.
     - [ ] if jobs, share build output between jobs using upload-artifact action (?)
 - [ ] Separate repo for all mkosi artifacts.

+## Log
+- Get entrypointd running on the booter image
+- Get entrypointd self updating
+- Then you can leave the booter machine
+- Add additional services to entrypointd